 We have also lined up optional walking tours of Munich’s incredible old town centre including the famous Glockenspiel at Marienplatz, the Frauenkirche and Viktualienmarkt - Munich’s daily gourmet food market.

 More Time At OktoberfestWe know that the reason you’re coming to Munich is to experience the madness of Oktoberfest which is why we pride ourselves on being first into the beerhalls each day to ensure you’ve got an excellent base for the day.
-Our superbly located hostels and hotel and convenient morning and evening campsite shuttles mean that you’ll spend less time on your commute and more time at Oktoberfest!
+Our superbly located hostels and hotel mean that you’ll spend less time on your commute and more time at Oktoberfest!

 BEFORE YOU GO

 Fanatics Facebook GroupSign up to the Fanatics Oktoberfest Event on Facebook to keep up to date with tour details before departure, ask us any questions or chat amongst the other guys coming along on tour!

 Pre-departure InformationThree weeks before the festival we will update our website with details on getting to your accommodation, what to bring and any last-minute tips to make sure you get the most out of the festival.
 An email with links will be sent to each booking person, otherwise check out our website at that time for details!